telerik/winforms-docs/pageview/how-to/subscribing-to-radpageviewpage-events.md

 # Subscribing to RadPageViewPage Events

-## Subscribing to RadPageViewPage events

-Subscribing to RadPageViewPage event is no different then subscribing to any other event.
+Subscribing to **RadPageViewPage**'s event is no different then subscribing to any other event.
 Following is an example code snippet:

 {{source=..\SamplesCS\PageView\HowTo.cs region=subscribeToEvents}}
 {{source=..\SamplesVB\PageView\HowTo.vb region=subscribeToEvents}}